mhaugrud/msumcspy/_sources/Files/AlternativeFileReadingMethods.rst

 This is very important because the while condition needs to have a value for the ``line`` variable.
 The ``readline`` method will return the empty string if there is no more data in the file.
 In essence, ``while line:``,  means `while the content of line is not the empty string`.
 Remember that a blank line in the file actually has a single character, the ``\n`` character (newline).
 So, the only way that a line of data from the file can be empty is if you are reading at the end of the file.

+All the values in the file are strings.
+So if we need to do arithmetic, we must make numbers from them.

 Finally, notice that the last line of the body of the ``while`` loop performs another ``readline``.
 This statement will reassign the variable ``line`` to the next line of the file.
 It represents the `change of state` that is necessary for the iteration to function correctly.
 Without it, there would be an infinite loop processing the same line of data over and over.